 LIFT Open Market

-The LIFT (Low-cost Initiative for First-Time Buyers) Open Market Shared Equity (OMSE) scheme provides eligible applicants with funding between 10 and 40% toward the purchase price of a property which has been advertised on the open market.
+The LIFT (Low-cost Initiative for First-Time Buyers) Open Market Shared Equity (OMSE) scheme has helped over 12,000 people since 2005.
+Applicants can receive up to 40% funding towards the price of a home on the open market.

-The scheme is open to the following priority groups:
+The scheme is open to the following groups:

 - First-time buyers